xwmx/nb/README.md

 View the complete plugin: [plugins/example.nb-plugin](plugins/example.nb-plugin)

+With this plugin installed, `nb` includes an `nb example` subcommand that prints "Hello, World!"

+The [copy.nb-plugin](plugins/copy.nb-plugin) plugin provides copy /
+duplicate functionality and demonstrates some of the main features available for creating new subcommands.

 You can install any plugin you create locally with
 `nb plugins install <path>`, and you can publish it on GitHub, GitLab, or anywhere else online and install it with `nb plugins install <url>`.